L’Occitane review – bringing Braille labels to visually impaired customers

 According to a L’Occitane press release, “L’Occitane is committed to fighting avoidable blindness around the world.
 To date, we have directly helped more than two million people to receive quality and sometimes sight-saving eye care.”
 This includes helping to fund the Orbis Flying Eye hospital, which travels the globe, providing sight-saving eye operations in developing countries, and giving practical training to health professionals.
 During the last 16 years, L’Occitane has contributed around £1,386,000 to support the work of Orbis.

-I haven’t actually tried this soap, but I wanted to mention it because it’s raising money for a good project.
+I haven’t actually tried this soap, but I wanted to mention it because it’s raising money for a good cause.
 If you buy the shea milk solidarity soap, 100% of the profits (excluding taxes and transport costs) will be donated to NGOs dedicated to fighting preventable blindness.

 Final thoughts and question for you!